 I looked closer at a Cottonwood fallen across this tributary and wondered where on the spectrum of “scary” to “stupid” would it be to cross on the tree.
 I suggested it to Will, who quickly declined, but I persisted knowing that the difference between a stupid move and genius one can be difficult to say without further exploration.
 Some moves can be both.
 I worked my out on the ever skinnier trunk but 80% of the way across a vertical branch impeded further progress.
 Normally you can use a branch like this as a nice handle and step around, but this one was so flexible that if you tried to pass on either side, the branch would just bend and tilt you towards the fast moving water.

-I tried a few approaches to get past before mastering the “dipsy doodle” – an improved move that involved crouching as low as possible to minimize leverage on the branch, and then hanging off the branch on the down river side while it flexed enough to put your backside and pack just inches above water.
-The groan of the branch added just the right amount of spice to the move, without really seeming like to break and set off a swim.
+I tried a few approaches to get past before mastering the “dipsy doodle” – an improved move that involved crouching as low as possible to minimize leverage on the branch, and then hanging off the branch on the down river side (to avoid strainer risk) while it flexed enough to put your backside and pack just inches above water.
+The groan of the branch added just the right amount of spice to the move.
 Past the branch, the trunk narrowed further and flexed downward to a smooth dismount on the far shore for those able to maintain balance for the last 6 feet.
 Once across I coaxed Will to give it a shot and minutes later he was across as well.
 In the immediate aftermath he wasn’t impressed, but agreed later it was the right call.
 I was stoked.